In Too Deep (1989 film): Production

 I was interested in two things in In Too Deep: one was the corruption of innocents and the other was the strengths and weaknesses of sexuality.
 And I wanted to set it in an urban landscape.
 What I was really keen to do was create a mood and a feel through a variety of ways.
 I believe that film is like a tapestry and all the components that go to making the texture of that tapestry are all important: sound, pictures, editing, performances, direction.
 If one doesn't work, then the final tapestry won't have the texture the director had in his or her mind to start with.
 If a film doesn't have a feeling, a feeling that has a texture to it, then it's lacking.
 So that was something I was very keen to explore: how do I give this film a feeling of claustrophobia, a feeling of heat, a feeling of menace and vulnerability.

 Release

 Despite the film's low budget it managed to be widely seen around the world on video.
+South reflected in 1995, "We borrowed the money and we’re still paying it off [laughter], but it did achieve a couple of things.
+It got recognition for the cinematographer with the A.C.S., and it got good critical response.
+We didn’t and still haven’t sought a theatrical release for it, though.
+I suppose the values that we placed upon it were not the same values that a theatrical release would have required."